by Melissa Brock | Feb 15, 2024 | Ask the admission office, Build relationships |

 As a parent, the crazy busy-ness of high school may have gotten even busier because now the time crunch descends.
 Between AP classes, extracurricular activities and homework every night, junior year is one of the busiest years leading up to college because your student is trying to do all the things!

 You may wonder exactly what junior year should look like in terms of prepping for college.
 It takes planning and prep work to make junior year go as smoothly as possible!
+With academic pressure mounting, some students may turn to a paper writer to help manage their workload, ensuring they keep up with both schoolwork and college prep.
 Read more for your complete college prep list for high school juniors!
 I’ve compiled a few things to keep top of mind with this junior year of high school checklist.

 Beginning of the Year: Speak with Your Child’s School Counselor